Meeting Time: December 04, 2019 at 5:00pm PST

 • Default_avatar

-Sarah Ferrell over 4 years ago
+Sarah Ferrell about 5 years ago

 Report tries to re-frame many City [EMP] actions that are actually violence against unsheltered: